hrkowalewska/site/content/authors/helen/_index.md

 # - Visitors
 ---

 I’m a Postdoctoral Fellow at the Department of Social Policy and Intervention and the Institute for New Economic Thinking at the University of Oxford.
+I’m also affiliated with Nuffield College.
+I recently returned from maternity leave following the birth of my first child.

-As part of the [Oxford Martin Programme on Inequality and Prosperity](https://www.inet.ox.ac.uk/projects/the-oxford-martin-programme-on-inequality-and-prosperity/), my research looks at the relationship between labour market and family policies and women’s employment position across advanced economies.
-I use both quantitative and qualitative methods in my research, including model family analysis and Qualitative Comparative Analysis.
+Currently, I am working on a New Investigator Grant funded by the Economic and Social Research Council.
+The project looks at the relationship between labour market and family policies and women’s employment position across advanced economies using qualitative and quantitative methods.

+I am also working on project on female breadwinners across advanced economies with my co-author Agnese Vitali (University of Trento).
+In our [latest paper](http://www.lisdatacenter.org/wps/liswps/769.pdf), forthcoming in Journal of European Social Policy, we find that female-breadwinner couples – defined as those in which the woman is in paid work and the man is not – are economically disadvantaged compared with all other couple-types, including their male-breadwinner counterparts, across all welfare regimes.

-I received my [ESRC-funded PhD](https://eprints.soton.ac.uk/417383/1/Helen_Kowalewska_Minor_Corrections.pdf) at the University of Southampton in 2018.
+Prior to my current position, I held postdoc positions at the University of Southampton, where I also received my [ESRC-funded PhD](https://eprints.soton.ac.uk/417383/1/Helen_Kowalewska_Minor_Corrections.pdf)  in 2018.
 The thesis sought to bring a gendered perspective to debates on labour market ‘activation’.
-For this, I won the [2016 Doctoral Researcher Prize](https://www.southampton.ac.uk/socsci/news/2016/10/social-science-researcher-wins-top-european-award.page), awarded by the Journal of European Social Policy and European Network for Social Policy Analysis for ‘exciting, innovative and scholarly’ work.
-All three of my papers from my PhD have been published in leading peer-reviewed journals.
+For this, I won the [Doctoral Researcher Prize](https://www.southampton.ac.uk/socsci/news/2016/10/social-science-researcher-wins-top-european-award.page), awarded by the Journal of European Social Policy and European Network for Social Policy Analysis for ‘exciting, innovative and scholarly’ work.
+Other papers from my PhD have been published in [Social Policy and Society](https://www.cambridge.org/core/journals/social-policy-and-society/article/diminishing-returns-lone-mothers-financial-work-incentives-and-incomes-under-the-coalition/52B87AB5F1B0A9006AD78D1BE4E20D6E) and the [Journal of Social Policy](https://www.cambridge.org/core/journals/journal-of-social-policy/article/bringing-women-on-board-the-social-policy-implications-of-gender-diversity-in-top-jobs/59FE25C7DD363901F07AE089B79BFA2D).
 I also hold an MSc in Social Policy (Distinction) and BSc in Politics (First), both from the University of Southampton.

-I have also held postdoc positions at the University of Southampton.
-I was part of the ESRC-funded project, [Female-Breadwinner Families in Europe](http://www.cpc.ac.uk/projects/57/Female_Breadwinner_Families_in_Europe#overview) and have submitted a co-authored paper from this project for peer review.
-In addition, in 2018 I was awarded an [ESRC Fellowship](http://www.cpc.ac.uk/projects/98/Social_policies_to_support_womens_employment_and_achieve_gender_friendly_workplaces#overview) (grant no. ES/S010793/1), where I examined the impacts of ‘women-friendly’ social policies (maternity leaves, childcare services, etc.) on women’s access to top board positions in private companies through a fuzzy-set analysis.
-I plan to build on this through a larger three-year project funded through an ESRC New Investigator Grant (no. ES/S010793/1).
-This will examine the relationship between welfare states and gender segregation in employment across OECD countries.